 🔹 Pages describe services ?
 Govern the service entities and their exposure.

-🔹 Hub pages and pillar organise content ?
+🔹 Hub pages and pillar content organise the content ?
 Classify their purpose and let AuthorityGrid build hasPart relationships to child pages automatically.

 🔹 Other SEO plugins already emit schema data ?
 Then keep the baseline, enrich what matters, and stop semantic drift at the governance layer.